+Two school sites were offered as potential new locations for the school.
+Feasibility studies were carried out at both sites to determine their suitability.
 We then produced a detailed report which was presented to the school, Trust and Diocese.
 Following this presentation, we were commissioned to design and implement the necessary school development.
-Our multi-disciplined team were asked to design, project manage and cost manage both buildings.

 The design was modelled in 3D to allow for a successful coordination of all design elements.
 Solibri Model Checker was used to run automated collision detection on each discipline’s model at fixed points in time.
 The findings were then discussed in design team meetings and any issues were addressed to ensure clashes were eliminated.
 Reports were generated as part of this process to provide visual confirmation to all of the parties involved.
 Designing a model to BIM Level 2, which was used by our QS team and contractor, provided the client with a more defined cost certainty.

 Our Landscape team worked with the client and stakeholder to develop the site masterplan to reflect the school’s ethos.
 This included a Forest School area, amphitheatre and mounds for a variety of play options and habitats.
 Following negotiation with Suffolk County Council Planners, cycle provision has been incorporated into the design and space allocated for future expansion.

 Consultation evenings with parents and meetings with the Governors, Planning and Parish Council were organised by us to help the project run smoothly.
 Letter drops were also arranged to keep the local community informed throughout the project.